ashishtele/ashishtele.github.io/_posts/2021-04-06-Market_mix_modeling_Robyn.md

 **3. Result Plots and Budget Allocator:**

 Once we run the iterations, the model creates the different charts that will help assess the best models and scores for the contribution of marketing channels.
-Budget allocator (Optimizer) provides the optimal media mix, which maximizes the return out of a certain spend level.
+The budget allocator (Optimizer) provides the optimal media mix, which maximizes the return out of a certain spend level.
 MMM uses a ridge regression method to address multicollinearity among many regressors and prevent overfitting.

 **4. Variable Transformations:**